raereverse-api-engineer

 2Misuse: required arg missing under --no-interactive / --json.

-For run, the exit code is the underlying script's return code on success, or 1 if no script was found, or non-zero if --no-interactive would otherwise have to prompt.
+For run, the exit code is the underlying script's return code when a script executes, or 1 if no script was found, no exact script was selected, or --no-interactive would otherwise have to prompt.
+Under --json, the generated script's stdout and stderr are captured into JSON fields instead of being written directly to stdout.